openstack-archive/tripleo-docs/doc/source/install/advanced_deployment/container_image_prepare.rst

 Container images need to be pulled from an image registry which is reliably available to overcloud nodes.
-The three common options to serve images are to use the default registry, the registry availably on the undercloud, or an independently managed registry.
+The three common options to serve images are to use the default registry, the registry available on the undercloud, or an independently managed registry.
 During deployment the environment parameter `ContainerImagePrepare` is used to specify any desired behaviour, including: